interuss/dss/introduction_to_repository.md

 - To run a DSS instance locally, see [this documentation](build/dev/stand_alone_instance.md).

+- When creating scripts such as `run_locally.sh` that reference other monitoring tools in containers use `http://host.docker.internal` to refer to those containers.

 #### Prober

 - The first and largest monitoring tool is the "prober" which a full integration test.
 The [prober documentation](monitoring/prober/README.md) describes how to run it.
 It uses the `pytest` framework to perform actions on a DSS instance and verify the results.